Online safety policy

 Department for education’s statutory guidance

-The Department for Education’s revisions to the statutory guidance on Keeping children safe in education came into effect on the 5 September 2016.
+The Department for Education’s provides statutory guidance on Keeping children safe in education.
 This outlines the responsibilities that schools and colleges have in safeguarding children, including a requirement to ensure appropriate levels of filtering and monitoring are in place.
 We have a guide to help schools establish what ‘appropriate levels’ are and how to meet them.

 UK council for internet safety